 Wireless network makes a better connected world.
-PoE (Power over Ethernet) technology revolutionizes the wireless network by providing data and electricity over the same Ethernet cable.
-It is considered to be the most common method to build enterprise wireless network.
+Power over Ethernet (PoE) technology revolutionizes the wireless network by providing data and electricity over the same Ethernet cable.
+It is the most common method to build enterprise wireless network.
 So how to build PoE technology over wireless network?
-Why would you choose PoE switch over PoE injector?
-And how to choose, select & buy best power over Ethernet switch for IP cameras?
+What is PoE switch?
+Why would you choose Power over Ethernet switch rather than Power over Ethernet injector?
+And how to choose, select & buy best PoE switch for IP cameras?
 Today, we share some insights and help solve the above questions.

-PoE or power over Ethernet was defined by IEEE802.3af in 2003.
-It is a revolutionary technology that integrates data and power on the same cables, allowing power devices (PDs) to receive power in parallel to data over existing twisted-pair Ethernet infrastructure without making any modifications in it.
-Typical PDs include IP cameras, wireless access points, and the power sourcing equipment (PSE) would normally be a PoE switch or a midspan power PoE injector, patched in to add PoE capability to a non-PoE network switch channel or similar.
+What is Power over Ethernet technology?
+Power over Ethernet or PoE is a revolutionary technology that integrates data and power on the same cables.
+It allows power devices (PDs) to receive power in parallel to data over existing twisted-pair Ethernet infrastructure without making any modifications in it.
+Typical PDs include IP cameras, wireless access points, and the power sourcing equipment (PSE) would normally be a Power over Ethernet switch or a midspan power PoE injector, patched in to add PoE capability to a non-PoE network switch channel or similar.
 There are three types of PoE networking architectures based on different PSE:

 There are two methods to install high-power PoE technology: by upgrading the PoE switch, or by installing PoE injector in the existing networking infrastructure.